-- Have a candid conversation with your artist on whether they can execute your design, don’t be afraid to ask where they get their equipment from.
+As the tattoo artist whether they can execute your design, don’t be afraid to ask where they get their equipment from.
 All these things will help put you at ease when you sit on that chair.

-- Cheap is expensive.
 The cheaper the tattoo, then the higher the probability that they might be using low quality ink or equipment that isn’t sterile.

-- The closer the skin is to your bone, the more it will hurt.
+The closer the skin is to your bone, the more it will hurt.
 So a rib or back tattoo tends to hurt a lot more than an arm tattoo.
 Also, people have different pain thresholds, so one person’s the experience will not be the same as yours.

-- Swallowing a painkiller before you get your tattoo done is probably the most useless thing you can do.
+Swallowing a painkiller before you get your tattoo done is probably the most useless thing you can do.
 It doesn’t help at all.
 It will still hurt.

-- Don’t give your artist alcohol.
+Don’t give your artist alcohol.
 This is common sense right?
 LOL. we gave our artist alcohol when he made a house call and what I have to show for it is a very bad map of Africa on my arm.
 And if your artist accepts alcohol, then they have a poor work ethic and shouldn’t be working on you.

-- Insist on new needles which have to be opened as you watch.
+Insist on new needles which have to be opened as you watch.
 Pretty obvious.